gutin/igames/README.md

 Note: only targets unix atm ...
 Also a little hacky but should work out for you.

-1.You need to create a directory caleld 'install' which should be a sibling directory of 'src'.
+- You need to create a directory caleld 'install' which should be a sibling directory of 'src'.
 You can override this default install directory with the Make variable INSTALL_DIR.
-2. make -C src
+- make -C src
-3. Installed binaries and static libraries (if all goes well) should end up in install directory
+- Installed binaries and static libraries (if all goes well) should end up in install directory

 Any questions?
 Email gutineli@gmail.com.